drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 1. Define [Reactions](/solution-developer/components/reactions) to handle the output from each of your Continuous Queries and integrate the results into your broader solution.

 The links above take you to sections that provide in-depth discussion of each of the three main Drasi components and how to configure them.
 But if this is your first exposure to Drasi, the [Tutorial](#tutorial) section below is the best place to start; it provides step-by-step instruction for getting a simple end-to-end Drasi-based solution running.

-To develop solutions that use Drasi, you will need a Drasi deployment for dev/test.
-The [Deploying Drasi](/administrator/platform-deployment) section of the [Administration Guides](/administrator) describe how to deploy Drasi, providing a number of options for both local and cloud deployments.

 ## Tutorial: Hello World
 The following is a step-by-step tutorial that will walk you through the creation of a simple Drasi-based solution, basically the *Hello World* of Drasi solutions.